John Minton (1917-1957) The Hop Pickers, 1945. Watercolour, pen, gouache and chalk © The Estate of John Minton Image courtesy of JP Bland Photography

 The London Art Fair Museum Partnership

 The London Art Fair museum partnership was first introduced at the 2014 Fair to offer a London platform for significant, regional collections of Modern British art.
-The Hepworth Wakefield, Wakefield (2014), Pallant House Gallery, Chichester (2015) and Jerwood Gallery, Hastings (2016) have so far shown.
+The Hepworth Wakefield, Wakefield (2014), Pallant House Gallery, Chichester (2015), Jerwood Gallery, Hastings (2016) and The Lightbok, Woking (2017) have so far shown.